 - Foreign travel emergency care (up to plan limits)

-2. Best comprehensive plan: Medicare Plan G
+2. Best comprehensive coverage for 2022: Medicare Plan G

 Plan G offers the same benefits as Plan F except it doesn’t include the Medicare Part B deductible.
 It’s available to all beneficiaries regardless of Original Medicare start date.